On the reggeon model with the pomeron and odderon: singularities with non-zero masses: Appendix 2. Calculation of scaling functions

 Since now evolution of $E$ does not depend on $\ep$, Eq.~(\ref{scfun}) somewhat simplifies to \beq+ \ep\Big[\Phi_1(\rho_{i0})-{\gamma}'(0)L\Phi_0(\rho_{i0}) -z'(0)L\rho_{20}\frac{\pd\Phi(\rho_{i0})}{\pd\rho_{20}}-\zeta'(0)L\rho_{30}\frac{\pd\Phi(\rho_{i0})}{\pd\rho_{30}}\Big]\Big\}, \eeq where now

 We find at $\ep=0$

 which allows to derive (\ref{phi10a}) and (\ref{phi20a}).

 Next we pass to terms linear in $\ep$.
-Now we separate from $\sigma_i$ defined by (\ref{sms1}), (\ref{sms2}) and (\ref{sms3}) factor $\delta_2$ putting $\sigma_i=\delta_2 x_i$, $i=1,2,3$, where now they are deined in (\ref{defxi2}) and rewrite the self-mass for the pomeron as
+Now we separate from $\sigma_i$ defined by (\ref{sms1}), (\ref{sms2}) and (\ref{sms3}) factor $\delta_2$ putting $\sigma_i=\delta_2 x_i$, $i=1,2,3$, where now they are defined in (\ref{defxi2}) and rewrite the self-mass for the pomeron as

 so that

 where \beq =L\Big[-\ra\Big(d_1+d_3\Big)+\rb\Big(\frac{1}{2}d_1+\frac{u}{2}d_3\Big) +2d_1\rc\Big]. \eeq

 For the odderon we get